International Emergency Economic Powers Act: Trump administrations

 Also in September 2020, Trump used the IEEPA to order the removal of social media platforms TikTok and WeChat from U.S. app stores as well as prohibit domestic business transactions involving their respective China-based parent companies ByteDance and Tencent; the restrictions would have become applicable to TikTok unless it was sold to an American company within 45 days of the executive order's issuance.
 Observers (including Trump administration critics and many TikTok users) raised First Amendment concerns with the executive order and suggested that, while national security concerns were cited to justify them, the sanctions were prompted by the administration's hostile relations toward China in general and retaliation against TikTok in particular.
 This retaliation was claimed to be for certain anti-Trump content hosted by the app.
-The app's operator suggested in court documents pertaining to its lawsuit to overturn the order that the retaliation was also for a ticket reservation prank waged by some users of the video platform that depressed attendance for a campaign rally he held in Tulsa, Oklahoma that June.
+The app's operator suggested in court documents pertaining to its lawsuit to overturn the order that the retaliation was also for a ticket reservation prank waged by some users of the video platform that depressed attendance for a campaign rally he held in Tulsa, Oklahoma, that June.
 The executive order was blocked by federal courts in two separate cases on grounds that the sanctions likely violated IEEPA's informational materials exemption (under the Berman Amendment) and First Amendment protections applying to users of the apps.

+In February 2026, the Supreme Court held that the IEEPA did not authorize the president to set tariffs in Learning Resources, Inc. v.
+Trump.
+This decision reversed the tariffs implemented by Trump under IEEPA during his second term.

+Consequently, U.S. Customs established a new process—the Consolidated Administration & Processing of Entries (CAPE) system—to refund importers for voided IEEPA duties.